magento/magento2-page-builder/docs/create-basic-content-type/step-3-add-components.md

 };
 ```

-In the preceding code, we made changes to the options menu title, icons, and tooltips.
+In the preceding code, we made changes to the options menu icons and tooltips.
 You can also remove options from the menu.
 For example, if you don't want end-users to move or duplicate your content type, you can remove those options from your menu using `delete options.move` and `delete options.duplicate` as shown commented out in the code.

 ![Create config file](../images/options-menu-custom.png)